The First Steps

 What to expect during the intake...

-During the intake meeting, I ask my students to be prepared to talk about and/or show documentation of any and all work, no matter how “finished,” what stage it is in, and what medium.
+During the first meeting, I ask my students to be prepared to talk about and/or show documentation of any and all work, no matter how “finished,” what stage it is in, and what medium.

 I look forward to getting to know you and your work!